-Shooting in the middle of the day is a little bit more challenging, and will give you the most harsh shadows and highlights on your subject.
+Shooting in the middle of the day is a little bit more challenging and will give you the harshest shadows and highlights on your subject.

 Any of these times of day are doable, but being prepared with a few pieces of gear can go a long way!